The National Institute for the Blind, Visually Impaired and Deafblind

 - Clients can be registered with Library for the Blind for audio books, the books are distributed free of charge.

 - The center advises on the types of cd-players that can be used.
-For most of our clients, they are able to receive a Daisy player.
+For most of our clients, they are able to receive a Daisy player or web based players.

 - The client’s wishes are a priority.